RetroReversing/retroReversing/pages/middleware/UDKUltimate.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/cxrRTvvbQjg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # Where do I download?
-This is currently uncertain, the website: https://sites.google.com/view/udkultimate/ previously had links to download a version of the SDK.
-However all links have since been removed so it is possible there has been a DMCA takedown request.
+The original website: https://sites.google.com/view/udkultimate/ previously had links to download a version of the SDK.
+However all links have since been removed because of a DMCA takedown request.
+The latest and full version of the SDK as since been archived here: https://archive.org/details/udk-engine-ps-3-xbox-360-pc.-7z

 # Current Questions
 As this is a project with many interesting technical achievements, it would be great to find out the answers to a few questions: